domwoe/datamarket/resources/HowToRun.md

 final InetSocketAddress server =
     new InetSocketAddress("192.168.0.102", 4242);
 with appropriate hub address (port stays).
-3. Run with Android Studio.
+3. Run with Android Studio, service will be started at the same time with the app.

 ## Buyer
 1. It needs the regtest bitcoin net running on the localhost.
 If you want it to